 Head back to Blue Mountain Village via Thornbury

-Back at the Village you’ve earned some rest and relaxation by the pool while the kids work up an appetite for dinner.
-The list of dinner options and kid’s menus are plentiful, from specialty grilled Cheezed to Asian fusion at Mother Tongue to Firehall Pizza and everything in between, choose from 1,000 patio seats, all with spectacular views.
+Back at the Village, you’ve earned some rest and relaxation by the pool while the kids work up an appetite for dinner.
+The list of nearby dinner options and kid’s menus are plentiful, from Firehall Pizza to The Pottery Restaurant, or enjoy the Swiss Alps experience, at The Alphorn.
 You may even catch a concert on the floating stage on Thursdays and Saturdays during July and August.
 The full event schedule will help your plan the best time to visit.

 Day 3: A Mountain of Adventure Awaits!

-No doubt the kids slept in a bit and you’re slowly moving to breakfast and coffee from your Blue Mountain suite or pick up something delicious from Royal Majesty Espresso Bar Bakery on Water Street and sit by the pond to soak up the views before the day takes flight.
+No doubt the kids slept in a bit and you’re slowly moving to breakfast and coffee from your Blue Mountain suite and sit by the pond to soak up the views before the day takes flight.